samoilovartem/seat-split/README.md

 Also, you can simply run `docker_deploy.sh`and script will complete these 3 commands for you.

 ### Tests:
-We have multiple tests (CRUD) for these categories:
+We have multiple tests (CRUD) for these apps:
-1. Users
+1. users
-2. Groups
+2. groups
-3. Accounts
+3. accounts
-4. Cards
+4. cards

-All tests are tagged by its own category to be able to run them separately.
-For example this command will run all tests tagged as "users":\
-`python manage.py test --tag=users`

-In order to speed up all tests we can use threads:\
-`python manage.py test --parallel`

-Though the better way to run tests is to use `coverage` package, which is already installed (check requirements.txt).

-To get full detailed report with html output use this command:\
-`coverage run manage.py test -v 2 && coverage report && coverage html`

-HTML report can be viewed in **_htmlcov/index.html_**
+Additionally, there are some tests for address_within_distance viewset (us_addresses)

-Also, you can simply run `run_tests.sh`and choose from provided options.
+To launch tests simply run `run_tests.sh`and choose from provided options.

 #### Useful notes: